kangboli/WTP.jl/design_doc.md

 **No more than two levels of indentation is allowed for control flow**.

 Code becomes thoroughly incomprehensible when deeply nested.
-Indentations in QE can wrap around the monitor if you are in protrait mode.
-Generally, it is never neccessary to indent more than 2 levels.
+Indentations in QE can wrap around the monitor if you are in portrait mode.
+Generally, it is never necessary to indent more than 2 levels.
 To reduce the level of indentation, there is a handful of tricks:

-1. Abstract any indented peice of code into a function.
+1. Abstract any indented piece of code into a function.
 2. Use `&&`, `||`, and `? :` expressions instead of `if` statement for early `return`/`continue`.
 3. Use broadcasting/comprehension for parallel code, and recursions for complex iterative code.
     No `for`/`while` loops shall be nested.

-### Documentation

-**Comments will be ignored**.
+### Write code that does not require explanation.

 Avoid using comments in the source code for documentation purposes.
-If a piece of code requires documentation, refactor it into a function and document it with an appropriate function name and a doc string with usage.
-Using comments is otherwise fine especially in scripts and tests.
+Use sensible variable names and function names.
+If a piece of code is obscure, refactor it into a function and give it a sensible name.

+Writing self-documenting code gives several advantages

+1. gives a literal and algorithmic explanation instead of some figurative allegories that have to be interpreted.
+2. remains consistent after code change.
+People don't update comments when they change the code, especially when they didn't write the comments themselves.

+Unless you are writing Fortran or C, having to explaining your code with comments usually means that you are doing something stylistically wrong with your code.
+If the code is so complex that it cannot be written in a comprehensible way even with unicode, rewriting it in English will only make it worse.
+In that case, it probably requires a dedicated document.